gurunandan-bhat/vernarch/content/regions/himalayas.md

 graceful old houses of Manali are made from huge deodar logs, the ends of which cantilever out to form balconies.
 The window supports are gracefully carved.
 A good number of these stately houses still survive in the Manali area.
-{{< figure src="/images/regions/JK, Ladakh 1.png" caption="Agriculturists’ houses, Leh.
-These are constructed with working areas on the ground in summer and on the roof for winter, including storage of firewood.
+{{< figure src="/images/regions/JK, Ladakh 1.png" caption="**Agriculturists’ Houses, Leh** These are constructed with working areas on the ground in summer and on the roof for winter, including storage of firewood.
 The corner windows let in light bi-directionally.
 Loose stones make up the boundary" width="100%" class="essay-image" >}}
 In Himachal Pradesh, from the Rohtang pass to the adobe houses of Lahaul on the north and Kunzum pass downstream of the river Chenab, are the summer pasture lands of the nomadic Gaddi shepherds of Himachal Pradesh, which continue to the beautiful Chandratal lake,